Yes, you will need an ISBN when you self-publish a print book.

-Also, some retailers such as Kobo and Tolino downstream to smaller retailers that do not support ISBN search.
+However, some retailers, such as Kobo and Tolino, downstream to smaller retailers that do not support ISBN search.

-However, Apple and B&N Nook do support ISBN.
-But, Apple only supports the 13 digit number.
+However, Apple and B&N Nook support it.
+But Apple only supports the 13-digit number.

 So you can have an ISBN for most epub versions you publish, but sales from your biggest selling outlet, Amazon, won’t count because you can’t use your ISBN.

-Remembering that you need a separate ISBN for all your print versions and ebook versions, it can all become an expensive exercise.
+Remember that you need a separate number for all your print and ebook versions.
+It can all become a confusing and expensive exercise.

-Lastly, if you buy an ISBN and apply it to an existing title, it will become a totally new book, and you will lose all your previous sales data.
-So forget about buying one if your book is already published.
+Lastly, if you buy an ISBN and apply it to an existing title, it will become a totally new book.

-The biggest drawback is that you cannot transfer them between publishers and retailers.
+The biggest drawback is that you cannot transfer them between publisher services and retailers.

-If you have published on Smashwords and used a free ISBN, you cannot use that ISBN to publish on Draft2Digital.
+If you have published on Smashwords and used a free ISBN, you cannot use that number to publish with Draft2Digital.

-The same with print books.
-If you publish with Lulu, you cannot transfer that ISBN to Createspace of KDP.
+It’s the same with print books.
+If you publish with Lulu, you cannot transfer that number to Blurb or KDP.

-An ISBN identifies a book, so your book will be treated exactly the same as Harry Potter!
+An ISBN identifies a book, so your title will be treated exactly the same as Harry Potter!

 What’s the best option for ISBNs?

-Bear in mind though, that you will need one for every book version.
-So if you have a paperback, ebook and audiobook, it will cost a minimum of $300.
+Bear in mind, though, that you will need one for every book version.
+So if you have a paperback, ebook, and audiobook, your ISBN cost will be a minimum of $300.

-With a free ISBN number, there really are not a lot of issues that should concern most self-publishing authors.
+With a free number, there are not a lot of issues that should concern most self-publishing authors.

 The only downside is that your book sales will not be calculated as a total across all retailers.

-In a way, ISBN numbers are a relic of a past time when books were only sold in bookstores as part of a tightly controlled market.
+In a way, ISBNs are a relic of a past when books were only sold in brick-and-mortar stores as part of a tightly controlled market.

-Yes, the number and bar code are still useful for making every book unique.
+Yes, the ISBN and bar code are still useful for making every book unique.

 But apart from that benefit, there is not much else.
-If you are selling mostly Kindle ebooks or getting an income from Kindle Unlimited, an ISBN is a total non-event.
+If you mainly sell Kindle ebooks or get an income from Kindle Unlimited, an ISBN is a non-event.

-The only numbers that really count are dollars in the bank each month, and I have never considered that an ISBN number helps in this regard.
+The only numbers that count are dollars in the bank each month, and I have never considered that an identifying number helps much in this regard.